 This paper shares expert insight we've gained from across our broad client base and our own global infrastructure, as well as the guidance we're following to secure ourselves and our customers.
-So, let's get back to basics.
+This paper also looks at what you should consider - in light of this incident - when planning your future security strategy.